dreamcatcher-tech/network/Inbox/2025-09-14 1345 cooperative faces.md

 faces need to present as mcp objects so that llms can control them.

 ? should the inspector be started automatically, to enable debugging ?

+the face not being allocated a port to start at is causing collisions ?

+faces themselves might track some state, like what the last used port was, so it can increment predictably up ?
+choosing a random port seems actually annoying.

+so a well behaved face would be given a start port range and then would increment up predictably as new instances of the face were started ?